-As a landlord, we have a duty, under the Antisocial Behaviour Act 2003 (Section 12 amends Part 8 of the Housing Act 1996 by inserting section 218A in response to ASB) to respond to ASB affecting residents in the properties we manage or others affected by the actions of our tenants.
-Our landlord duties and powers are different from, and usually act in addition to, the duties and powers we have to deal with ASB in the wider community.
+As a landlord, we have a duty, under the Antisocial Behaviour Act 2003 (Section 12 amends Part 8 of the Housing Act 1996 by inserting section 218A in response to ASB) to respond to ASB and Hate Crime affecting residents in the properties we manage, or others affected by the actions of our tenants.
+Our landlord duties and powers are different from, and usually act in addition to, the duties and powers we have to deal with ASB and Hate Crime in the wider community.
 In this document (and the Procedures document) we will make it clear when a policy or a power applies only to Council tenancies.
-We now have a range of powers to take action against those causing ASB under the Anti-social Behaviour, Crime and Policing Act 2014.
-We will use these powers were appropriate to tackle the ASB and to support the sustainment of tenancies
+We now have a range of powers to take action against those causing ASB and or Hate Crime under the Anti-social Behaviour, Crime and Policing Act 2014.
+We will use these powers where appropriate to tackle ASB and Hate Crime and to support the sustainment of tenancies